Johannah Ruddy, M.Ed. | Chief Operating Officer & Executive Director

 Ms. Ruddy has authored and co-authored a dozen articles on IBS, navigating the health care system and the role of gender bias in health care published in Gastroenterology, Lancet Gastroenterology, Clinical Gastroenterology and Hepatology and the Journal of Crohns & Colitis.
-Her new book, co-authored with Dr. Drossman, Gut Feelings- Disorders of Gut-Brain Interactions, A Guide for Patients and Doctors is now available on Amazon.
+She has co-authored two books with Dr. Drossman: Gut Feelings- Disorders of Gut-Brain Interactions, A Guide for Patients and Doctors and Gut Feelings: The Patient’s Story.
+Both are now available on Amazon. https://orcid.org/0000-0003-4989-6066

-Ms. Ruddy holds a BS degree from the University of New Mexico in Political Science, a Master’s degree from New Mexico Highlands University and is a doctoral student in the School of Health Science at Campbell University.
-Ms. Ruddy lives in Wake Forest, North Carolina with her husband of 21 years and their two sons.
+Ms. Ruddy holds a BS degree from the University of New Mexico, a Master’s degree from New Mexico Highlands University and is a doctoral student in the School of Pharmacy and Health Science at Campbell University in North Carolina.
+Ms. Ruddy lives in Wake Forest, North Carolina with her husband of 22 years and their two grown sons.

 Mark Schmitter | Director of Marketing, Copyright & Licensing